1nst4ll/mango-news/PROGRESS.md

 - Refactored the Source Management page (`frontend/src/app/admin/sources/page.tsx`) to match app styling, including applying the new color palette, typography, and integrating shadcn/ui components (Button, Checkbox, Label, Input, Textarea, Card).
 - Styled the Article Detail page (`frontend/src/app/article/[id]/page.tsx`) to match app styling, including applying the new color palette, typography, and integrating shadcn/ui components (Button).
 - Improved visibility of the URL link in the Source Management page (`frontend/src/app/admin/sources/page.tsx`) by changing its text color to primary.
-- **Adjusted the modal overlay styling in the Source Management page (`frontend/src/app/admin/sources/page.tsx`) to use a semi-transparent black background (`bg-black/50`) and ensured the modal content uses theme-appropriate background and text colors.**
+- Adjusted the modal overlay styling in the Source Management page (`frontend/src/app/admin/sources/page.tsx`) to use a semi-transparent black background (`bg-black/50`) and ensured the modal content uses theme-appropriate background and text colors.
+- **Changed checkbox fields to toggle switches (`Switch` component) on the Admin Dashboard and Source Management pages.**

 **Next Steps:**